Wu Ding: Dating

 Inscriptions from twenty-six oracle bone divinations of his reign have been radiocarbon dated to 1254–1197 BC ±10 years.
-It is important to note that the methodology of the radiocarbon investigators involved accepting uncritically the purported reign length of 59 years attributed to Wu Ding in the transmitted record.
+The methodology of the radiocarbon investigators involved accepting uncritically the purported reign length of 59 years attributed to Wu Ding in the transmitted record.

 Life and reign

 Early life

+Bronze gui dated to the reign of Wu Ding.

 The Shang dynasty practiced royal succession using a form of agnatic seniority, at times distributed across multiple lines of descent.
 In the generations preceding Wu Ding, succession had been split between the descendants of Zu Yi (祖乙) through his two sons Zu Xin (祖辛) and Qiang Jia (沃甲).
 This was interpreted by later historians as a weakening of an incorrectly reconstructed system of primogeniture.
 The Shang kings immediately preceding Wu Ding were three of his uncles (including the famous Pan Geng, who moved the capital to Huanbei) and finally his father, Xiao Yi.
 By the custom of the time, Xiao Yi could potentially have been succeeded by one of his second cousins from the alternate royal line.
 (Note: The individual whose succession Wu Ding may have preempted is mentioned in oracle bone inscriptions, although his personal name has not been positively deciphered by modern paleographers.)
 The fact that Xiao Yi was able to place his son on the throne despite the claims of a rival lineage may explain why Wu Ding built a new capital for the second time in living memory, as well as the transmitted tradition that he was sent away from the capital during his father's reign.